 There are many online survey websites that will pay you to complete surveys, play games, do online searches and more.
 They are free to sign up for and free to use.
-Survey websites I recommend include Swagbucks, American Consumer Opinion, QuickRewards, and Panel Place.
+Survey websites I recommend include Survey Junkie, Swagbucks, American Consumer Opinion, and QuickRewards.

 Swagbucks is a simple way to earn gift cards for things you do online.
 There are many ways to earn points on Swagbucks including filling out surveys, playing games and watching videos.
 You can sign up for Swagbucks here.

-Whenever I shop online, I try to always use cashback websites like Ebates so I can earn free cashback on all my purchases.
-Ebates is free to use and it’s a great way to earn extra money just for shopping online.
+Whenever I shop online, I try to always use cashback websites like Rakuten so I can earn free cashback on all my purchases.
+Rakuten is free to use and it’s a great way to earn extra money just for shopping online.
 You can sign up for Ebates here and get a $10 welcome bonus.

 If you’re an animal lover, THIS website allows you to earn extra money by walking dogs.
 This is a great way to get fit while making extra money.
 Click here to receive a $25 credit towards your first stay or walk!

 If you enjoy writing, I highly recommend making extra money with freelance writing.
-Holly from the blog, Club Thrifty, earns a 6-figure income from freelance writing.
+Gina earns a 6-figure income from freelance writing.
 She teaches you how to do it in her course 30 Days Or Less To Freelance Writing Success.